lmrs2/zerostack/README.md

 	$git clone https://github.com/isislab/dispatch.git
 	$cd dispatch
 	$sudo python setup.py install
-	// if the capstone installation fails, then
+	// if the capstone installation fails, then do this instead
+	// or if you know a cleaner way to install dispatch, go ahead and let me know :)
 	$sudo pip install capstone
-	TODO: test

 Download, compile and install additional passes:
 -----------------------------------------------